kbec19/citizen-connect/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What is Citizen Connect?"  # leave blank to exclude
+title: "Objective and Goal"  # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
-use_featured: false # if false, use most recent by date
+use_featured: true # if false, use most recent by date
 number_categories: 0 # set to zero to exclude
 show_intro: true
-intro: |
-  Citizen Connect is a non-partisan platform dedicated to one thing only – helping Americans find ways to heal our political divides and strengthen our democracy.
-Citizen Connect believes the best way to do that is to make it easy to find the civic organizations and events that matter most to each person.

-  Citizen Connect was founded by people from all walks of life, political parties, races, identities, and religions.
-What they have in common is a conviction that America is stronger if we, the people, work together.
-It isn’t about agreeing on everything; it’s about finding what we can agree on and making it happen.
+intro:   Using the analysis of social media metrics and the science of social media behavior, we will     present a strategy that will allow Citizen Connect opportunities to amplify members’ messages           more effectively through social media and internet search.
+The analysis will help Citizen Connect in    working toward their overarching goals of serving as a hub of “findability” for civic renewal           organizations and a gateway to civic renewal organizations for citizens looking for some resources for  “sensemaking” and outlets for involvement in their local, regional, and national civic spheres.
 show_outro: false
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!